chanyoonzhu/reading-notes-software/DDIA/chapter9-consistency_and_consensus.md

 * a weaker consistency than linearalizability: linearalizability guarantees total ordering (including events without causal relationships); in many cases, system that appear to require linearizability only really require causal consistency
     * advantage: the strongest possible consistency model that does not slow down due to network delays (like linearalizability does), and remains available in the face of network failures
 * current status: promising direction, not yet made into production
+* pros & cons
+    (+) does not have the coordination overhead of linearizability (+) much less sensitive to network problems
+    (-) some things like unique username assignment cannot be implemented (does not know whether another node is concurrently in the process of registering the same name). (need to achieve **consensus**)
 * capturing causal dependencies:
     * how? - when a replica process an operation, it must ensure that all causally preceding operations have already been processed; if some preceding operation is missing, the later operation must wait until the preceding operation has been processed.
 It tracks causal dependencies across the entire database (not just for a single key) using version vectors.
 The version number from the prior operation is passed back to the database on a write in order to determine the causal ordering. (p.189)
     * methods: